Preparation Tips for Verbal Ability and Reading Comprehension (VARC) Section in CAT

-The CAT exam (Common Admission Test) is a computer-based entrance exam in India for students wanting to secure the coveted MBA seats in various management institutes of the country such as IIM’s, FMS, DMS, etc. CAT is conducted every year by the IIMs on a rotational basis and it scores the candidates using three sections, namely Quantitative Ability, Verbal Ability and Reading Comprehension (VARC) as well as Data Interpretation & Logical Reasoning (DILR).
+The CAT exam (Common Admission Test) is a computer-based entrance exam in India for students wanting to secure the coveted MBA seats in various management institutes of the country such as IIM’s, FMS, DMS, etc. CAT is conducted every year by the IIMs on a rotational basis, and it scores the candidates using three sections, namely Quantitative Ability, Verbal Ability & Reading Comprehension (VARC) as well as Data Interpretation & Logical Reasoning (DILR).

 Among these sections, Verbal Ability and Reading Comprehension forms a major chunk of the CAT exam as it has 34 questions out of the total 100 questions in CAT.
-Also, developing good verbal skills is extremely helpful not just for acing CAT but also after the admission while doing your MBA.
+Also, developing good verbal skills is extremely helpful not just for acing CAT but also after admission while doing your MBA.
 So this article focuses on some important Preparation tips for Verbal Ability and Reading Comprehension so that you can best prepare for both the CAT exam and beyond!!!

 Pattern for Verbal Ability and Reading Comprehension in CAT